u-sb/nginx-source/debian/modules/http-lua/README.markdown

 Description
 ===========

-This module is a core component of OpenResty.
-If you are using this module, then you are essentially using OpenResty :)

-This module embeds Lua, via [LuaJIT 2.0/2.1](http://luajit.org/luajit.html), into Nginx and by leveraging Nginx's subrequests, allows the integration of the powerful Lua threads (Lua coroutines) into the Nginx event model.
+This module embeds Lua, via the standard Lua 5.1 interpreter or [LuaJIT 2.0/2.1](http://luajit.org/luajit.html), into Nginx and by leveraging Nginx's subrequests, allows the integration of the powerful Lua threads (Lua coroutines) into the Nginx event model.

 Unlike [Apache's mod_lua](https://httpd.apache.org/docs/trunk/mod/mod_lua.html) and [Lighttpd's mod_magnet](http://redmine.lighttpd.net/wiki/1/Docs:ModMagnet), Lua code executed using this module can be *100% non-blocking* on network traffic as long as the [Nginx API for Lua](#nginx-api-for-lua) provided by this module is used to handle requests to upstream services such as MySQL, PostgreSQL, Memcached, Redis, or upstream HTTP web services.